 SB1114 - Housing and Community Development, Department of; powers and duties of the Director.

 SB1305 - Farm buildings and structures; building code exemptions.

 SB1341 - Unincorporated bodies, societies, groups, associations, or posts; appointment of trustees.

-SB1384 - Housing authorities; common household pets.
+SB1384 - Housing authorities; common household pets, definitions.

 SB1384 makes me question my support for Jennifer McClellan in next week’s special election for the VA’s 4th Congressional district, which is unfortunate as I was really excited about her candidacy.
 The last thing Virginia needs is another law that sides with dangerous dog breeds over public safety.
 Ms. Evangeline Brooks was mauled and killed in her own front yard by a neighbor’s pitbull only a few months ago in Richmond and with no criminal consequences for the dog’s owner.
 Because in Virginia, the first bite (or mauling) is free, even when it’s a statistically predictable event.
 Who does that serve?
 Not the public or our pets.
 Maybe instead of granting even more rights to dangerous breeds, you could pass some laws that hold owners accountable for their dog’s actions.
 If you’re truly interested in not punishing the responsible dog owners for the actions of the irresponsible (the reasoning typically touted with such pro-pitbull/anti-public safety legislation), then why not pass something that holds the irresponsible owners accountable?
 Certain breeds do not belong in neighborhoods, and they certainly don’t belong in under-insured public housing.
 Pitbulls don’t bite, they maul and if their victim survives, the medical costs are large, and recovery is difficult.
 Who will pay for those bills in the absence of a homeowners insurance policy?
 This bill needs to be tabled and actually thought thru in the interest of public safety.